 - Writing off part of the amount outstanding to the bank

-Many people believe that because the property is in Spain, the bank is in Spain and the mortgage is in Spain that the bank cannot come after you in the UK for the debt.
-That is not necessarily true.
+Many people – mistakenly- have been led to believe that because the property is in Spain, the Bank is in Spain and the mortgage debt is in Spain, that the Spanish Bank cannot come after them in the UK for the debt.
+This is certainly not the case.

-Obviously the bank will have a first charge on the property and are likely to go after that in the first instance.
-If they can sell the property through auction to cover the amount outstanding then that would bring the matter to an end.
-However, if the value of the property is less than the amount outstanding then the bank has a right to come after you for any balance.
+In the majority of cases, the Bank in Spain will have a first charge on the property and are likely to attack that in the first instance.
+If they can sell the property through an auction process to cover the amount outstanding, then that would bring the matter to an end.
+However, if the value of the property is less than the amount outstanding then the Bank has a right to pursue a borrower for any shortfall.

 Consumers may be used to having a maximum interest rate that applies to their mortgage.
 This is a term in their mortgage agreement which states that the interest rate can never go above a certain percentage.
 This allows a certain amount of security to the consumer.
 This is often referred to as a Ceiling Clause (clausula techo).

-Over the last few years the EURIBOR has dropped significantly and therefore these floor clauses in Spain have kicked in, meaning that the customers of the Spanish banks have had to pay a higher interest rate than they would have if these floor clauses did not exist.
+Over several years, the EURIBOR has dropped significantly and therefore these floor clauses in Spain have kicked in, meaning that the customers of the Spanish banks have had to pay a higher interest rate than they would have if these floor clauses did not exist.

 A Court decision made at the Supreme Court in Spain on 9th May 2013 stated that these floor clauses were abusive and ruled that in the future they could not apply.

 This meant that if a Bank applied the floor clause from that point onwards then the borrower could claim back the overpayment in interest that applied.

 That Court Judgment was very specific in stating that the Judgment did not have retrospective effect— i.e., it would not oblige Banks to pay back any interest received as a result of the floor clause before that date